 Minor in Music

 Prospective music majors must apply to and be accepted by both the College of Liberal Arts and Sciences and the School of Music.
 Admission to the music major is selective.
 As an entering first-year student, you'll declare a music interest as your major for advising assignments and course selection.
 You should audition for admission to the major during your senior year of high school—before the end of February if you want to be considered for scholarships.
-If you're applying to the music composition program, you'll need to submit examples of your creative and/or written work.
+If you are applying to the music composition program, you'll need to submit examples of your creative and/or written work.
 For more information, visit the School of Music website.

 Admission Requirements Tabs

 First-year students in music may enjoy living in the Arts Living-Learning Community, the Just About Music (JAM) Living-Learning Community or the Standing Ovation Living-Learning Community in the residence halls.

 From new music to jazz to symphonic classics and opera, the University of Iowa has nearly two dozen Performing Groups for music students.
 Among them are the University Symphony Orchestra, Symphony Band, Hawkeye Marching Band, Percussion Ensemble, Center for New Music ensembles, Johnson County Landmark jazz band, and University Choir.

 Faculty, Facilities, and Resources

 The music faculty consists of highly trained artist-teachers in each area of specialization and scholars of international distinction.
 Faculty members give lessons in all band and orchestral instruments, voice, piano, and organ.
 Learn more by visiting Faculty Profiles on the School of Music website.

 These temporary homes for the school have been fitted specifically to accommodate music classes, instrumental and vocal practice, rehearsals, and performances.
 They also provide facilities for recording and acoustical manipulation.
 Please see the School of Music website for a detailed description and pictures of our interim facilities: http://music.uiowa.edu/about/facilities.

 The Rita Benton Music Library has been conveniently relocated to the university’s Main Library.
 The music library holds more than 70,000 music scores; 50,000 books; 3,500 microforms; and 28,000 media items in all formats (e.g., CDs, DVDs, LPs, VHS tapes).
 The library subscribes to about 300 journals and offers full-text online access.